Trump to unveil order aiming to boost Medicare health program, woo seniors

 The administration is also mulling a plan to tie some Medicare reimbursement rates for drugs to the price paid for those drugs by foreign governments, Reuters reported.

-(Reporting by Jeff Mason; Additional reporting by Caroline Humer and Carl O'Donnell; Editing by Clarence Fernandez)
+(Reporting by Jeff Mason; Additional reporting by Caroline Humer and Carl O'Donnell; Editing by Clarence Fernandez and Chizu Nomiyama)

 ((jeff.mason@thomsonreuters.com; +1 202 898 8300; On Twitter: @jeffmason1; Reuters Messaging: jeff.mason.thomsonreuters.com@thomsonreuters.net))